makgyver/PRL/README.md

 * `solver`: the algorithm for solving the game.
 Up to now the available algorithms are `FictitiousPlay`, `AMW` and `LinProg`;
 * `solver_params`: it is the ordered list of parameters of the solver.
 For more details, please refer to the documentation of the solvers.

+Inside the `config` folder an example of configuration file which uses `KPRL` is also provided.

 ### Run PRL
 Once the configuration file is ready, PRL can be trained and evaluated by using the provided script
 ```sh